 Tech isn’t the only way to make collections better and easier – a good collections strategy is key too.
 The right tools certainly help though and a powerful and flexible tool like EFS Collections Software can be an invaluable piece of the puzzle.

 According to Stephen Tebbett, director of PwC’s working capital team: “If utility firms are to successfully tackle the challenge of bad debt, they must invest in a high tech and tailored approach to collections – a move that will not only reap much better returns but strengthen customer relationships and boost stakeholder trust.”

-This means utilising a multi-channel strategy that recognises different customer dynamics and responds with the most effective communication method - from text and email for the tech-savvy to field visits for more vulnerable customers.
+This means utilizing a multi-channel strategy that recognizes different customer dynamics and responds with the most effective communication method - from text and email for the tech-savvy to field visits for more vulnerable customers.
 This will improve engagement and response rates and it’s a strategy that will only be possible with the help of a dedicated debt collections software suite.